amin-arif/my-note/java/jpa_hibernate/hibernate_note.md

 ## **1. Hibernate**

-* Hibernate is an implementation of JPA
+* **Hibernate** is java based ORM tool and a implementation of JPA.
-* It is java based ORM tool.
+* **Object Relational Mapping (ORM)** is the programming technique to map application domain model objects to the relational database tables.
-* Object Relational Mapping (ORM) is the programming technique that
+* Hibernate provides framework for mapping application domain objects to the relational database tables and vice versa.